morizotter/TouchVisualizer/README.md

 ## Usage

-Just write the following line in the `application(application:didFinishLaunchingWithOptions:)` in `AppDelegate`.
+`import MZRPresentationKit` and just write the following line in the `application(application:didFinishLaunchingWithOptions:)` in `AppDelegate`.

 ```
 MZRPresentationView.start()